Tech Tips

 While I was in the process of installing the wiper blade refills I decided to

 repaint the wiper blade hardware.
-The paint on the wipers had faded bad.
+The paint on the wipers had faded badly.

 - I used a scotch bite pad and clean them up.